econ-ark/DynX/docs/guides/stage.md

 # StageCraft: Stage

-The `Stage` class is the central organizing structure in ModCraft, representing an **evaluation of the factored Bellman operator** and the **push-forwards** under its solution.
+The `Stage` class is the central organizing structure for a modular dynamic programming problem, representing an **evaluation of the factored Bellman operator** and the **push-forwards** under its solution.

 ## Contents
 - [Core Components](#core-components)